 What does lanolin allergies look like?

-Like most allergic reactions, the skin will become red, itchy and form bumps.
+Like most allergic reactions, the itchy skin will become red and form bumps.
 If this happens, discontinue this product right away and contact your doctor.
 While Aquaphor is generally safe, it might not be the right product for you or your child.
 There are other alternatives, including Vaseline.

-If you are looking for other topical products to use besides an emollient such as vasline or aquaphor, check out this article on the best moisturizers for eczema.
+If you are looking for other topical products to use besides an emollient such as vaseline or aquaphor, check out this article on the best moisturizers for eczema.
+Also, an occasional topical steroid cream can help eczema as well.